HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 synchronize the technical documentation with the product labels and descriptions, and more.

-When we are collaborating with different disciplines across multiple teams, the strength and effectiveness of those collaborative relationships have a large impact on the projects.
+When we collaborate with different disciplines across multiple teams, the strength and effectiveness of those relationships have a large impact on the projects.

 ## Curiosity